elucid503/elucid503/README.md

 - [Sprout](https://sproutsoftware.xyz)

 # Why?
 I've learned over 10 programming languages over 2 years.
-Building things and meeting other people who do brings me great joy.
+Building things and meeting other people who do the same brings me great joy.
 I hope to contribute something meaningful with my work as well as work with others who also do.

 # How?
 I've spent my free time mainly working on music services, as I love music and find developing with it quite amazing.
 When I'm not coding on my free time, I'm probably working on my photography hobby or learning new things.